Sulagna-Dutta-Roy/Webeginner-projects/Recipe_Search/Readme.md

 #  Recipe Searcher

 ## Introduction
-Tis website is used to search a variety of Recipes and it also show the random recipe everytime when you open the site.
+This website is used to search a variety of Recipes and it also show the random recipe everytime when you open the site.
 ## Technologies Used
 HTML, CSS, JavaScript.